 Getting to manage a remote team is an eye-opening experience.
 Collaboration, work production, and work quality are critical outputs that can signal success.
 Using the right tools will enhance the quality of the remote team.
 Think about using video conferencing rather than telephone calls so that non-verbal communication cues can improve the connectedness and communication of teams.
 Messaging apps, like Slack, can provide near real-time communications instead of email and allow flexibility in work hours while keeping in touch with key contributors.
 Use cloud-based file sharing and storage to get rid of the physical filing cabinet and provide access to work together remotely.

-Now that some or all of your team is working remotely, knowing how to manage a remote team includes setting expectations.
+Now that some or all of your team is working remotely, knowing how to manage a remote team includes setting expectations and managing performance.
 These expectations help you ensure the team works in a way to benefits the organization while allowing for the needs of the team member.

 When we talk about setting expectations, it is important your communicate these clearly.
 Don’t shy away from just being direct as it will remove ambiguity and differing interpretations.
 Be bold as it will actually be freeing to your remote team members that you have provided great clarity.
 Clarity is king.